kragen/dernocua/text/freezer-seacrete.md

 ions are 0.14% of all dissolved ions in seawater, which is 3.5% dissolved ions, so maybe that’s about 5 mg/100 mℓ already (depending on whether those numbers are both by weight, or whether one of them is molar).
-Alternatively, magnesium hydroxide, brucite, Mohs 2.5–3, might be a more practical primary electrolytic mineral accretion material.
+Alternatively, magnesium hydroxide (brucite, Mohs 2.5–3), might be a more practical primary electrolytic mineral accretion material.
 However, maybe enough dissolved choke-damp could enable higher chalk deposition rates.